osmlab/editor-layer-index/README.md

 If you are using iD or Potlatch 2 you are already using this index!

 For JOSM you can add `https://openhistoricalmap.github.io/ohm-editor-layer-index/imagery.xml` to the preference key `imagery.layers.sites` in advanced preferences.
-You probably want to remove the `https://josm.openstreetmap.de/maps` entry or you'll get the same layers listed twice.
+If you're running a separate JOSM profile for OHM, you probably want to remove the `https://josm.openstreetmap.de/maps` entry.

 For QGIS, [use the layer index converter script](https://github.com/andrewharvey/osm-editor-layer-index-qgis).
 You must check yourself whether the license allows you to use the layer(s) you are interested in.